cljoly/gohugo-asciinema/README.md

 * `src` is the only required argument.
 All the other arguments are parameters in the object passed as the third argument of [`AsciinemaPlayer.create`](https://github.com/asciinema/asciinema-player#api).
 * ⚠️  `src` is known to sometimes cause problem with relative URLs.
 Your best bet is to use absolute URLs or at least from the root of the site, as in the above example.
-* Numbers and booleans should be passed **without** being enclosed in `"`, i.e. `autoPlay=true`, *not* `autoPlay="true"`.
+* Number and boolean should be passed **without** being enclosed in `"`, i.e. `autoPlay=true`, *not* `autoPlay="true"`.

 ## Features

 * Displays a message when JavaScript is disabled in the user browser
 * Fingerprinted assets, to improve caching and ultimately your site performance
-* Update with `hugo mod get -u cj.rs/gohugo-asciinema`
+* Easy update with `hugo mod get -u cj.rs/gohugo-asciinema`

 ## How Are the Sources of the Player Generated?

 The Asciinema Player version is fetched from the official repository in the corresponding version.
-Then, if prebuilt JS/CSS files are provided they are used to ease verifiability by third party.
-If not, these files are generated following the instructions from Asciinema Player readme.
+Then, if prebuilt JS/CSS files are provided they are used, so that you can verify that this module is actually distributing the original code.
+If not, these files are generated following the instructions from Asciinema Player Readme.

 ## Contribute

-You may use a local version of this module in hugo like this:
+Contributions (documentation or code improvements in particular) are welcome, see [contributing](https://cj.rs/docs/contribute/)!

+To test your code changes locally, you can change your configuration so that your local version is loaded.
+Here is an example in TOML:

 ```toml
 [module]